Your Shopping Bag

 While Longines never fully abandoned classical mechanical watchmaking, the company was rare among traditional Swiss watch firms in its embrace of the quartz timekeeping technology, spearheaded by Japanese brands like Seiko, that emerged onto the scene in the late 1960s and exerted an influence over the entire industry throughout the ‘70s and ‘80s.
 Quartz movements were prized for their accuracy, and Longines had already been pushing the boundaries of timing precision on the mechanical side, introducing its high-frequency Caliber 360, with its 36,000-vph frequency, in 1959, and installing it in the first Longines Ultra-Chron (above) in 1967 — two years before Zenith introduced its El Primero caliber, perhaps the most renowned of high-frequency movements.
 (A new version of the Ultra-Chron made its debut in 2022.)
 Longines introduced the Ultra Quartz in 1969, which at the time was the most accurate production wristwatch, following it up with an LCD digital version in 1972 and the ultra-thin analog “Golden Leaf” in 1979.

-Longines Conquest VHPIn 1984, in the throes of what most Swiss watchmakers still refer to as the “Quartz Crisis,” Longines further leaned into the trending technology with the release of the Conquest VHP, the initials standing for “Very High Precision.”
-The current version of the Conquest VHP (above) launched in 2017, outfitted with the ETA-produced Caliber L288.2 (Longines became part of the Swatch Group, which also owns the movement-making giant ETA, in 1983.)
+In 1984, in the throes of what most Swiss watchmakers still refer to as the “Quartz Crisis,” Longines further leaned into the trending technology with the release of the Conquest VHP, the initials standing for “Very High Precision.”
+A more recent version of the Conquest VHP (above) launched in 2017, outfitted with the ETA-produced Caliber L288.2 (Longines became part of the Swatch Group, which also owns the movement-making giant ETA, in 1983.)
 The movement — dubbed Caliber L289.2 in its chronograph-equipped version — is notable for its precision of +/- 5 seconds per year, higher than standard quartz calibers; its use of a GPD (gear position detection) system that quickly resets the watch’s hands after an impact or exposure to a magnetic field; and its exceptionally long battery life of nearly five years.

 The Longines Master Collection debuted in 2005, and while watches within that collection feature various elements that call to mind vintage timepieces, Master Collection watches differ from those within the expansive Heritage collection in that none of them trace their design to specific historical predecessors.
 The watches’ defining features include self-winding mechanical movements in classical round cases; blued leaf hands; hours marked by either Roman numerals or elegant, calligraphic Arabic ones; and a barleycorn textured motif in the dials’ centers.
-Longines has used the Master Collection as the launch pad for a number of complications, from simple date displays, to moon-phases, to chronographs, to complete calendars, all the way up to models that combine multiple functions, such as the watch pictured above.
+Longines has used the Master Collection as the launch pad for a number of complications, from simple date displays, to moon-phases, to chronographs, to complete calendars, all the way up to models that combine multiple functions, such as the reference pictured below.
 In 2019, the Longines Master Collection welcomed its first Annual Calendar, a high complication just a notch below a perpetual calendar in its complexity, and priced it well below most others in its category, just shy of $2,500.
-While it is the Heritage collection, with its crowd-pleasing vintage vibes, that has drawn the most enthusiast attention in recent years, the Master Collection remains where it was always intended to be, on center stage as the Saint-Imier brand’s most versatile and most elegant contemporary collection for gentlemen — and thus, a no-brainer to host the first special editions developed to commemorate Longines’ 190th anniversary year in 2022.
+For the brand’s 190th anniversary, Longines introduced special editions of the Master collection with artisanally engraved dials.

 Join the Conversation